-WARNING: Do not move the unit while loaded.
-Unit shall always be moved when empty and by pushing slowly at handle level or lower on the unit.
-Be especially careful on any uneven surfaces.
+WARNING: Risk of Injury.
+Do not move the unit while loaded.
+Move by pushing slowly at handle level or lower.
+Use caution on uneven surfaces.

 7.1.1 Installation Instructions (Models A/D from Table 1)

 The unit must be level both front to back and side to side when installed.
 If the unit is out of level, you may need to shim the corners or casters with thin sheets of metal.
 Be sure to set the brakes for units equipped with casters.